-The Agency has established that the standard for being "energized" as used above must include the completion of the interconnection approval by the local utility and the registration of the system in GATS or M-RETS so that generation data can be tracked, and RECs created.438 In addition, to avoid a system being completed but RECs not created and delivered, before a system can be considered "energized" so as to initiate the processing of an invoice for REC delivery contract payments, automatic assignment of RECs to the applicable utility must be initiated.
+The Agency has established that the standard for being "energized" as used above must include the completion of the interconnection approval by the local utility and the registration of the system in GATS or M-RETS so that generation data can be tracked, and RECs created.448 In addition, to avoid a system being completed but RECs not created and delivered, before a system can be considered "energized" so as to initiate the processing of an invoice for REC delivery contract payments, automatic assignment of RECs to the applicable utility must be initiated.
 The Agency believes that by ensuring proper registration in the tracking system up front, future administrative challenges can be minimized.

 For systems over 25 kW and community solar projects other than Traditional Community Solar, it is not clear from the law how exactly the "subsequent 6-year period" would be calculated, and whether the frequency of payments should be annually, quarterly, or monthly.
 The Agency proposed in the Initial Plan (which featured a 20% upfront payment and subsequent payments over a 4-year period based upon now changed provisions from Public Act 99-0906) that after the first payment of 20%, the balance of payments be made on a quarterly basis over the following 16 quarters.
 For example, if the first payment is made on September 30, 2019 (upon interconnection and energization), assuming continued compliance with contractual requirements, the next payments would occur approximately on December 31, 2019, March 31, 2020, etc., with the final payment on approximately September 30, 2023-resulting in 17 total payments that bookend a four-year period of time.
 Payment amounts occur on a set schedule and may be adjusted to reflect changes in REC quantities (per Section 7.12.3), or community solar subscription levels (per Section 7.11.4).
 Based on feedback received to date, the Agency does not believe that a change to the basic quarterly payment schedule is warranted (although the quarters of subsequent payments will increase to 24).
-However, the refreshed contract

-438 This proposed standard is only intended to relate to the contractual payment terms for the Program.
-Section 1-75(c)(1)(K) specifies that, "[o]nly projects energized on or after June 1, 2017 shall be eligible for the Adjustable Block program."
+However, the refreshed contract that, "[o]nly projects energized on or after June 1, 2017 shall be eligible for the Adjustable Block program."
 The Agency views this to mean that a project must be interconnected to the applicable utility after June 1, 2017 and that the registration date of the system in GATS or M-RETS does not impact that determination.
 The added contractual standard is meant to ensure that energized systems will produce the RECs that they are receiving upfront payments for.

-structure described in Section 7.14 that has been implemented now allows for three separate quarterly delivery schedules to reduce the lag time between a project being approved for payment and the first (or only) payment being received.439
+448 This proposed standard is only intended to relate to the contractual payment terms for the Program.
+Section 1-75(c)(1)(K) specifies that, "[o]nly projects energized on or after June 1, 2017 shall be eligible for the Adjustable Block program."
+The Agency views this to mean structure described in Section 7.14 that has been implemented now allows for three separate quarterly delivery schedules to reduce the lag time between a project being approved for payment and the first (or only) payment being received.449